pperalta/spring-xd-source-template/README.md

 custom source modules.

 ## Project Components
-Source modules in Spring XD are [http://docs.spring.io/spring-xd/docs/1.0.0.RELEASE/reference/html/#streams] (defined as Spring Integration output adapters).
+Source modules in Spring XD are [defined as Spring Integration output adapters](http://docs.spring.io/spring-xd/docs/1.0.0.RELEASE/reference/html/#streams).
 Therefore, the creation of a custom module requires the wiring of a Spring Integration adapter and placing it in the `$XD_HOME/xd/modules/source` directory.